 Diana Syrse is an award-winning composer and singer with an international presence.
 Recognized as one of the most compelling voices of her generation, her work is defined by emotional depth and a clear artistic point of view, shaped by an interdisciplinary practice.
-Known for crafting powerful musical narratives in her interdisciplinary creations, she engages with lived realities and processes of change and transformation, often with the voice and text at the center.
-With more than one hundred works performed worldwide spanning opera and music theatre, orchestral, choral, chamber, songs, and interdisciplinary projects she has received commissions from leading institutions and has served as composer-in-residence for more than fifteen opera and music theatre productions.
-Syrse holds two master’s degrees and a doctorate in composition, and her catalogue is published by Ricordi, Editions Lacroch, and Sur Editions.
+Known for crafting powerful musical images in her creations, she engages with lived realities and processes of change and transformation, often with the voice and text at the center.
+With more than one hundred works performed worldwide spanning opera and music theatre, orchestral, choral, chamber, songs, and interdisciplinary projects she has received commissions from leading institutions and worked for more than fifteen opera and music theatre productions.
+Syrse holds two master’s degrees and a doctorate in composition, and her catalogue is published by Ricordi, Éditions Lacroch', and Sur Editions.
 Syrse was born in Mexico, holds Mexican and German nationality, and is currently based in Paris.

 Commission│Musicatreize - Contemporary vocal ensemble & percussion